panjf2000/ants/README.md

 [中文项目说明](README_ZH.md) | [Project Tutorial](http://blog.taohuawu.club/article/goroutine-pool)

-Package ants implements a fixed goroutine pool for managing and recycling a massive number of goroutines, allowing developers to limit the number of goroutines that created by your concurrent programs.
+Package `ants` implements a fixed goroutine pool for managing and recycling a massive number of goroutines, allowing developers to limit the number of goroutines that created in your concurrent programs.

 ## Features: